ishootblanks/Image-recognition/README.md

-### Image-recognition

-##Image recognition with Clarifai api using react native and expo
+# Image recognition for react native expo using clarifai

-## For personal use only, this was one part of my solo project

-if you use decide to use it DO NOT USE PAUSEPREVIEW() !
+  -Image recognition is part of my solo project using react native with expo -Intent of this component is to be easy adjustable for other clarifai services (face recognition, detecting nsfw content        ect.)
+  -All you need is to take picture and you will get suggetion what it is.

+## Installation

+  -Clone this repo.
+  -npm install expo-cli --global
+  -Install dependencies with npm install
+  -Install expo on your mobile device
+  -Navigate to repo directory
+  -Run it with expo start command.